What is hepatitis C?

 - Start treatment with a lower Hepatitis C viral load

-- Do not have severe liver damage
+- Not having severe liver damage

 - They are women